JamesFahey/CivilWar-TicTacToe/README.md

 Marvels main protagonists, Ironman and Captain America, are prominent throughout the site

-• I want to feel like there’s a story behind the game
+• I want to become immersed in the story behind the game

 Images used throughout the site portray two sides in conflict